laterz-f/labwebsite/index.md

 {% capture text %}
 Our team is made up by people with diverse background and skills.\
-We work in synergy to do great science (and have fun!).
+We work in synergy to ensure an inclusive environment for producing great science and have fun!

 {%
   include link.html